-A borrower who is repaying via PAYE may have deductions taken when they earn below the applicable annual repayment threshold.
+A borrower may have deductions taken when they earn below the applicable annual repayment threshold.
 This can happen where a borrower's pay exceeds the applicable repayment threshold during any given pay period.
-For example, if the borrower worked extra hours or received a bonus which took their income above the threshold for that week or month they would have PAYE deductions taken however over the course of a FY they may not earn above the annual repayment threshold.
+For example, if the borrower worked extra hours or received a bonus which took their income above the threshold for that week or month they would have a deductions taken however over the course of a TY they may not earn above the annual repayment threshold.

-Where a borrower's total PAYE earnings in the FY are below the applicable annual repayment threshold they are entitled to apply to SLC for a refund of the deductions taken (Regulation 20(4)).
+Where a borrower's total earnings in the TY are below the applicable annual repayment threshold they are entitled to apply to SLC for a refund of the deductions taken (Regulation 20(4)).
 This does not happen automatically.
-The borrower must request a refund from SLC, evidencing their annual earnings were below the repayment threshold.
+The borrower must request a refund from SLC, evidencing their annual income was below the threshold.